 Oddly enough, it wasn’t until I was rocking my corporate job that it hit me – I’m not really cut out to be an employee.

-It wasn’t until I wasn’t a business owner any longer that I realized that I was born to be an entrepreneur.
+When I stopped being a business owner is when I realized that I was born to be an entrepreneur.

 Guess that old saying is true: You never really know what you have until it’s gone.